beni/arduino_current_logger/README.md

 Tutorial can be found here: http://learn.adafruit.com/adafruit-ina219-current-sensor-breakout/overview

 The sketch puts out shunt voltage, load voltage and current with a 10 seconds interval.

+To read the output use

+$ ruby serial-port-read.rb